May 8-10, 2023 | Atlanta, GA

 Please email us at team [at] onereq.com if you would like to partner with us as a sponsor.
 We’d love to hear from you!

 If your team would prefer to pay for group tickets individually, please email email@example.com with details of your group size and we will be happy to set up and share a private ticket link for your group to purchase tickets individually.

-You can request a refund up to 30 days before the event or transfer your ticket up to 15 days before the event.
+You can request a refund up to 30 days before the event or transfer your ticket at any time before the event.

 If you have a question that is not answered here please email us at [firstname.lastname@example.org]